Brattleboro Senior Center schedule

-BRATTLEBORO —The Brattleboro Senior Center offers the following programs for the week of March 20:
+BRATTLEBORO —The Brattleboro Senior Center offers a number of programs for the week of March 27:

 9 a.m. to noon, intermediate/advance pickleball in the Gibson Aiken Center third floor gym.

-Noon to 12:30 p.m., congregate lunch with chicken and broccoli alfredo, mixed California veggies, garlic bread and pudding with fruit.
+Noon to 12:30 p.m., congregate lunch with baked ziti with meat sauce, yellow squash, garlic roll and apple slices.

 1 to 2 p.m., Great Course & Educational Film showing and discussion.